wfmer/asharp-portfolio/🏆 Case Study - Optimizing Shift Bid via Time Zone Alignment.md

 ### **Execution Steps:**

-✅ Developed a structured **Standard Operating Procedure (SOP) document** to guide agents through the new process.
+	1. Developed a structured 'Standard Operating Procedure (SOP) document' to guide agents through the new process.
-✅ Defined clear **guardrails and policies** to support both employee needs and business objectives.
+	2. Defined clear guardrails and policies to support both employee needs and business objectives.
-✅ Collaborated with leadership to gain approval and ensure smooth implementation.
+	3. Collaborated with leadership to gain approval and ensure smooth implementation.
-✅ Communicated changes effectively to agents, providing transparency and addressing concerns proactively.
+	4. Communicated changes effectively to agents, providing transparency and addressing concerns proactively.

 ## **Results & Impact**

-📈 **Operational Efficiency**: Improved shift coverage, particularly in mid-morning and closing hours.
+- 📈 **Operational Efficiency**: Improved shift coverage, particularly in mid-morning and closing hours.
-😊 **Enhanced Agent Experience**: Reduced instances of extreme shift misalignment, leading to better work-life balance.
+- 😊 **Enhanced Agent Experience**: Reduced instances of extreme shift misalignment, leading to better work-life balance.
-📊 **Data-Driven Decision Making**: Leadership gained insights into staffing distribution needs, allowing for more informed workforce planning.
+- 📊 **Data-Driven Decision Making**: Leadership gained insights into staffing distribution needs, allowing for more informed workforce planning.

-- Metrics: We measured the impact of this process improvement by examining SLA compliance in key areas alongside agent reported measurements, caputured in the quartely questionaire.
+	- Metrics: We measured the impact of this case study by conducting an analysis of SLA compliance in key areas aginst agent reported measurements, caputured in the quartely questionaire.

 ## **Next Steps & Lessons Learned**